Bartender is making cocktail at bar counter, How to Become a Bartender

 Like bartending age requirements differ in each state, the need for a bartending license also varies depending on where you want to work.
 States like Arizona, New Jersey, and West Virginia don't require you to present a license to be employed as a bartender.
 Meanwhile, you need one when seeking employment in Oregon, Nevada, and Washington.

-A bartending license course teaches local alcohol laws, along with tips that can help you on the job, like identifying fake IDs and avoiding selling to underage and intoxicated persons.
+A bartending license course teaches local alcohol laws and tips that can help you on the job, such as identifying fake IDs and avoiding selling to underage and intoxicated persons.

 Thankfully, getting a bartending license is quick.
 Serving Alcohol’s reputable state-certified bartending courses take less than 4 hours to complete.
 Check it out.